Need a Pick-Me-Up? Join the Bottle Babies Breakfast Club at Goatlandia

 A rescued baby goat at Goatlandia in Sebastopol.
 (Goatlandia)

-But raising a baby goat isn’t cheap.
-From milk and hay to veterinary and staff care, the nonprofit estimated expenses for the first three months of a baby goat’s life run, on average, a bit more than $5,000.
-Unable to nurse from their mother, when goats are very young, they may need to be fed up to eight times a day.
+Raising a baby goat is not inexpensive.
+From milk and hay to veterinary care, the nonprofit estimates that expenses for the first three months of a kid’s life average just over $5,000.
+Unable to nurse from their mothers, very young goats may require feeding as often as eight times a day.

 Baby goat being fed from a bottle at Goatlandia in Sebastopol